Lewis Macleod (footballer): 2015–2016

 On 31 December 2014, Macleod moved to England to sign for Championship club Brentford for an undisclosed fee on a 3 1/2-year contract, effective 3 January 2015.
 The fee was later reported by The Sunday Post to be £850,000, with add-ons raising the amount to up to £1.3 million.
 Having failed to recover from the hamstring injury suffered in his last match while a Rangers player, Macleod's recovery suffered a setback when he tweaked the hamstring again in training.
 He finally made his first appearance in a Brentford shirt with 45 minutes in a Development Squad defeat to Nottingham Forest on 28 March 2015, but two weeks later, manager Mark Warburton ruled Macleod out of first team contention for the rest of the 2014–15 season.
 In an apparent U-turn, Macleod won his maiden first team call-up for Brentford's playoff semi-final first leg versus Middlesbrough on 8 May.
-He remained an unused substitute during the 2–1 defeat and was replaced on the bench by Chris Long for the second leg, which resulted in a 3–0 loss that ended Brentford's season.
+He remained an unused substitute during the 2–1 defeat and was replaced on the bench by Chris Long for the second leg, with the ensuing 5–1 aggregate loss ending Brentford's season.

 Macleod's rehabilitation away from the first team squad saw him miss the entire 2015–16 pre-season.
-He returned to the Development Squad in October, making seven appearances either side of a recurrence of his hamstring injury in mid-November 2015.
+He returned to the Development Squad in October 2015 and made seven appearances either side of a recurrence of his hamstring injury in mid-November 2015.
 He finally made his first team debut versus Brighton & Hove Albion on 5 February 2016, when he replaced Josh McEachran after 82 minutes of the 3–0 defeat.
 Later that month, Macleod suffered a slight medial ligament injury in training and was not included in any further squads during the 2015–16 season.